danilovmaximov/pong-in-c/readme.md

 ### Menu

-Markup : - Spin the green knob to choose between "Play" and "Exit".
+- Spin the green knob to choose between "Play" and "Exit".
 - Press the green knob with "Play" chosen to start the game.
 - Press the green knob with "Exit" chosen to quit the game.

 ### Game

-Markup : - Spin the red knob to control the red pad and blue knob to control the blue pad.
+- Spin the red knob to control the red pad and blue knob to control the blue pad.
 - Press the green knob to pause the game.
 Progress will be saved.

 ### End screen

-Markup : - Press the green knob to go to the menu.
+- Press the green knob to go to the menu.

 # Documentation